 The implications of being a s274 party before the Court differ to those of being a submitter before a council hearing.
 Being a s274 party does not necessarily mean there is an obligation to present a submission, produce evidence or cross-examine; however, there is the ability to do so.
 It also provides a right to participate in mediation.
-Note that trade competition provisions apply to direct referral.

 Further information for submitters on the Court process is contained in the Information Sheet on the Ministry for the Environment website.
 The Environment Court website also has useful Guidelines for litigants in person about the Court procedure, including useful guidance on how to set out written statements of evidence.

 Cross-examination is not permitted in council hearings.
 However, before the Environment Court, all parties, including lay parties, have a right to cross-examine and may be subject to cross examination themselves.
 Nobody can be precluded from cross-examination; however the Judge will keep an order to proceedings to avoid time wasting and repetitive questioning.

 The Environment Court will issue the decision on the application to the applicant, the council(s), and all section 274 parties by post.
 It is also good practice for the Court to send the copy of the decision to all submitters, even if they did not become section 274 parties.
 In some instances, the decision may be issued in the form of a CD_ROM and/or sent as a PDF attachment via email.
 The Court may include supporting information with the decision and may refer to the relevant parts of the Court website.